YDM-101/splatground/README.md

 # splatground

-### Desktop background automation synced with Splatoon 2 API.
+### Desktop background automation synced with the Splatoon 2 API.

-Let your desktop background stay fresh!
+Make your desktop background stay fresh!
 Configure your desktop to show the stages currently in rotation.

 This software will be updated when the Splatoon 3 API releases to work with that also.

 ## Installation
 This software is still in development, so there are quite a lot of rough edges especially during installation, where you will have to configure settings (requires knowledge of how path names work).
-Questions are welcomed in the wiki TODO or on my corresponding youtube video (link ???), especially if there is an error or if help is needed.
+Questions are welcomed here in github or on my corresponding youtube video (link ???), especially if there is an error or if help is needed.

 ### Requirements
 - Python 3.7+ (3.5, 3.6 may work too)